 Students will learn Latin American folk songs and rhythms to enhance their multicultural experience, with courses taught at the ESB-MACC.
 If requested, instruction can be in Spanish exclusively or partially.
 Contact Javier Jara to register via email at email@example.com, by phone at 512-470-8842, or facebook: Javier Jara Músico.

-Curious about your heritage and history?
-Uncover the stories of your family’s past with the help of TGSA’s researchers!
+On the third Thursday of each month, TGSA hosts a workshop open to all where community members can research their family history to uncover the stories of your family’s past with the help of TGSA’s researchers.
 We provide access to research materials and software to help you stitch together the fabric of your family’s history to reveal how you came to be.
+Anyone who wants to participate can bring photos, letters, certificates, or other historial documents to research their family history.
+Members of TGSA will be on-site to assist.
+10am-3pm in the Digital Media Lab, upstairs at the ESB-MACC.

 Enjoy a soft and revitalizing Yoga class FREE of charge!
 Strengthen your physical, mental and emotional bodies achieving great health.
-Click here to register
+Yoga en Español at the ESB-MACC takes place on Saturdays from 10-11am.
+Age 17+.
+FREE!
+Explore the strengthening practice of yoga, taught in English & Spanish.
+Email firstname.lastname@example.org to reserve a spot or register on-site.